the-catman/objectab/.github/README.md

 ```

-But what if we wanted to encode a string?
+* However, what if we wanted to encode a string?

 # String encoding: 2 types

 We have 2 ways to do this: Both are very easy.

-First, let's look at null terminated strings...

 # Data type: Null terminated strings

-Relatively straightforward.
-Takes each character of a string and encodes gets its character code (which is a number).
-Then it encodes the character code as a vu.
+* We takes each character of a string and encodes gets its character code (which is a number).
+Then we encode the character code as a vu.

-We continue encoding until the writer reaches the end of the string.
-When it does, it puts a `0`.
+    * We continue encoding until the writer reaches the end of the string.
+    * When it does, it puts a `0`.

-When parsing this, we decode each character's vu, then get the character associated with the character code.
+* To retrieve the original string, we start decoding each character's vu, then get the character associated with the character code.
 We append this to a variable.

-We continue decoding and appending until the reader hits a `0`.
+    * We continue decoding and appending until the reader hits a `0`.
 Then, it stops.

 Example code: